 University of Hawaiʻi at Mānoa

-The College of Tropical Agriculture and Human Resources (CTAHR) at the University of Hawai’i at Manoa offers hands-on experiences and internships, cutting-edge laboratory equipment and research facilities, a wide array of majors, with outstanding faculty and students, preparation for professional schools including pharmacy, veterinary, and medical, or graduate studies, and generous scholarships each year to help students and their families.
+The College of Tropical Agriculture and Human Resilience (CTAHR) at the University of Hawai’i at Mānoa offers hands-on experiences and internships, cutting-edge laboratory equipment and research facilities, a wide array of majors, with outstanding faculty and students, preparation for professional schools including pharmacy, veterinary, and medical, or graduate studies, and generous scholarships each year to help students and their families.
 We are home to 5 departments and 9 undergraduate majors, many of which are dedicated to agriculture, natural resources, and the environment.
-We also host a Grow With Us mentorship program, a college and workforce preparatory mentorship program that strives to produce lifelong learners who hold value for the sciences.
+We have also hosted the Grow With Us mentorship program, a college and workforce preparatory mentorship program that strives to produce lifelong learners who hold value for the sciences.
 CTAHR provides access to internship and professional opportunities for our students and alumni as well.

 For more information